Bachelor's Degrees (BA)

 Fashion Merchandising, Marketing, and Retail

-A dual degree option that also grants a US bachelor's degree is available, in partnership with Fairfield University (CT, USA).
+A degree option that also grants a US bachelor's degree is available, in partnership with Fairfield University (CT, USA).
 See program page for details.

 Program Requirements